microsoft/openvmm/Guide/src/user_guide/openhcl/diag/ohcldiag_dev/perf.md

-# Performance analysis in VTL2
+# Performance analysis

-Besides performance analysis for VTL0 VM and host OS, we'd like to capture trace inside VTL2 and analyze those data on dev box.
-It enables us to analyze Linux kernel and OpenHCL worker process inside VTL2.
+Besides performance analysis for VTL0 VM and host OS, we'd like to capture trace inside VTL2 as well.
+This allows us to analyze the Linux kernel and `openvmm_hcl` worker process inside VTL2.

 ## Prerequisite for capturing perf data